Weak sculpting, uneven fabric, poor lighting density, and incorrect facial proportions can weaken the visitor experience and the venue's presentation.

 Documentation for shipping and installation

-For overseas projects, buyers need packing lists, container loading records, assembly references, wiring notes, and project-specific communication support.
-When required, ask whether the factory can prepare CE / UL-related electrical documents, RoHS-related files, IP65 outdoor options, and quality records for venue review.
+For overseas projects, venues and installation teams need packing lists, container loading records, assembly references, wiring notes, and project-specific support.
+When required, confirm the available CE certification, UL-related electrical documents, RoHS files, IP65 outdoor options, and quality records for venue review.

-For public-facing lantern festivals, theme parks, malls, city events, and commercial Christmas projects, supplier selection should be based on evidence.
-Ask for documents and production proof that show whether the manufacturer can support design, quality, shipping, and venue review.
+For public-facing lantern festivals, theme parks, malls, city events, zoo light trails, and commercial Christmas projects, supplier selection should be based on evidence.
+Ask for documents and production proof that show whether the manufacturer can support design, quality, shipping, weather-resistant outdoor planning, and venue review.

 Ask who owns production, where the workshop is located, what work is made in-house, and whether the team can show active production rather than only finished catalog photos.